 You’ll still need a cryptocurrency wallet like Bitstamp, Bitfinex, or Coinbase.
-Then you’ll need to attach a bank account to that wallet—they all used double authentication because that helps protect your security.
+Then, you’ll need to attach a bank account to that wallet.
+They all use double authentication, because that helps protect your security.

 From there, you can buy or sell your Bitcoin for government currency like American dollars or British pounds—or any other currency you’d like.

 Bitcoin can also be bought and sold in brokerage accounts (the Bitcoin stock exchange), and you can use it at a few vendors to pay directly for goods and services.